Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Gorakshep

 Our day begins early today, and we will start before dawn.
-We will climb uphill to the famous vantage point, Kala Patthar, to watch the gorgeous sunrise and the surrounding Himalayas.
+We will climb uphill to the famous vantage point, Kala Patthar (5,545 m), to watch the gorgeous sunrise and the surrounding Himalayas.
 The trail leading to Kala Patthar is demanding, and we must climb uphill on rugged terrain.
 However, the view is worth the challenge.
 We will get to watch the golden sunrise amidst the towering peaks of Mount Everest, Lhotse, Nuptse, and other surrounding peaks.
 After watching the sunrise, we will descend to Gorak Shep for breakfast.
-It takes around 3-4 hours to travel to Kala Pathhar and return to Gorak Shep.
+It takes around 34 hrs to travel to Kala Pathhar and return to Gorak Shep.

-After breakfast at Gorak Shep, we will begin our trek to Chhukung.
-We will retrace our steps back to Lobuche and then take a trail on the east.
-En route, we will cross the Kongma La Pass (4910 m) to reach Chhukung.
+After breakfast at Gorak Shep, we will begin our trek to Chhukung (4,730 m).
+We will retrace our steps back to Lobuche and then take a trail to the east.
+En route, we will cross the Kongma La Pass (5,535 m) to reach Chhukung.
 It takes around 1.5 to 2 hours to reach Lobuche and 2.5 to 4 hours to reach Kongma La Pass.
-Moreover, we will need to trek a further 4-5 hours to reach Chhukung from Kongma La Pass.
+Moreover, we will need to trek a further 45 hrs to reach Chhukung from Kongma La Pass.

 Accommodations: